Friday, October 24, 2014

 So it is a thoroughly biblical principle that the garments tend to represent houses or kingdoms.
 The rending or destruction of the garment signifies the rending or disunity of the kingdom; similarly, the integrity of the garment symbolizes the unity of the kingdom.
 Thus Cyprian and the Catholic Tradition are following very biblical lines of thought when they see in the seamless robe of Christ a type of the Kingdom of God, the Church, and its dynamic inner unity.
 Cyprian is treading on very firm ground with his comparisons.

 For more on St. Cyprian of Carthage, I highly recommend the The Complete Works of St. Cyprian of Carthage by Arx Publishing.
-This was a work I helped edit and which Ryan Grant wrote the foreward to.
+This was a work I helped edit and which Ryan Grant wrote the foreword to.
 It contains apologetical footnotes and a great topical index for navigating the copious works of the Father of Carthage.
 A great resource!

 Also related: The Problem of Catholic Unity (Part 1) and The Problem of Catholic Unity (Part 2)